 I fully recognize that I’m out there dangling on my own (or with a small minority) on A LOT of issues, but utopia and perfection start the conversation on a less complicated platform.
 Imagine if we began every policy conversation, partisan or not, right in the middle.
 There’s a reason lawyers aim high in settlement negotiations.
 There’s a reason Haliegh’s Hope Act (HB 885) should have covered more ground in the initial draft.
 There’s a reason a comprehensive gun law has all kinds of bells and whistles in it before it gets to a vote.
 There’s a reason candidates ask for more money than they believe they will obtain.
 You ask for that $1,000 donation in hopes of getting $500.
 You don’t ask for $500 because you need $500.
 You’ll end up with $250 almost every time.

 Idealism presents wiggle room for improvement.
 We should all strive to be idealistic on at least one issue.
 It keeps the purity.
 And we have to acknowledge that on one issue –just one- we expect nothing less than perfection from start to finish.
 We acknowledge that progress isn’t sufficient.
-The quick-to-bloom rose may smell better but cabbage makes better soup.
+We each dig our feet in on one issue and refuse to cave for one fight…because the quick-to-bloom rose may smell better but cabbage makes better soup.

 In a day when our policy is lacking principle, it’s even more important that we look to people to represent those principles whether in elected office or just in those pesky activists.
 That’s where the principle will be restored.
 So whether you’re consistently principled, or consistently inconsistent, be principled.
 Idealistic in principle and practical in application.